madyark/MS1-project/README.md

         1. At the top-right of every footer the user can find three different icons of the Twitter, Facebook, and Instagram social media platforms.
 These icons are links which once clicked upon will take the user to the home pages of those respective platforms in a new tab (or to the app sometimes if on mobile).

-        1. These links are subject to change to real links of our social media accounts on these respective websites once we create them.
+        1. These links are subject to change to real links of our social media accounts on these respective websites once we create those accounts.

 ### Further Testing